justincy/d3-pedigree-examples/README.md

 # d3-pedigree-examples

 Examples of how to create family pedigrees with [D3](http://d3js.org/).
+These examples use the [tree layout](https://github.com/mbostock/d3/wiki/Tree-Layout).
+A custom path function creates the straight connecting lines to mimic the tradition pedigree look.

+* __[Basic](http://justincy.github.io/d3-pedigree-examples/basic.html)__: Load and display a basic pedigree.